 Reference librarians are available at all the major libraries to provide assistance with research needs that may not have been fulfilled at your local library.
 Reference desk hours are not the same as Library Hours so see the Rutgers University Libraries' website under Hours and Directions for Service Desk Hours.
 Non-affiliated users may also submit reference questions concerning the university, the collections, resources, and services of the Libraries, or relating to New Jersey in some way to the "Ask a Librarian" service.

 Public photocopiers and networked printing equipment are located in each of the major libraries.
-Imaging centers, located in the Alexander Library and the Library of Science and Medicine, provide additional services for a fee.
-Visit an Imaging center for a brochure describing services and charges or see the Imaging Services web page.
+The Imaging center, located in Alexander Library, provides additional services for a fee.
+Visit the Imaging Services web page for more information.

 While the primary purpose of the Libraries is to support the instructional and research needs of the students, faculty, and staff of the university, guest borrowing privileges are extended to Rutgers alumni, individuals with community borrower cards, and faculty from other higher education institutions where there are reciprocal borrowing agreements in place.
 If you are not a member of one of these categories, you may borrow materials from the Rutgers University Libraries through your local library's interlibrary borrowing service.
 Individuals who cannot satisfy their information requirements through their local public library, organizational library, or interlibrary loan may purchase guest borrowing privileges by submitting an application form and $100 annual fee.
 See the Alumni and Community Guest Borrowing Privileges web page for a description of guest borrowing privileges.